FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-1_Learning-to-use-Grimoire.md

 * To run your program, enter the following command and hit the `Return` key:

 ```
-    python3 Code/tsv_headers.py < Data/bindict.tbl
+    python Code/tsv_headers.py < Data/bindict.tbl
 ```

-The above command asks the `python3` program-interpreter to run the program `Code/tsv_headers.py`, reading its data from the file `Data/bindict.tbl`.
+The above command asks the `python` program-interpreter to run the program `Code/tsv_headers.py`, reading its data from the file `Data/bindict.tbl`.

 **NOTE:** The above command should be entered as a single line, even if your browser might have wrapped it onto two lines.